yeslogic/prince-docs/docs/javascript.md

 JavaScript in Prince
 --------------------

-Prince supports most of ECMAScript 5th edition (ES5), but not strict mode.
-Later editions of ECMAScript are not supported.
+Prince supports most of ECMAScript 5th edition (ES5), with the exception of strict mode.
+ES6 is not fully supported yet, and later editions of ECMAScript are not supported.

 JavaScript is not run by default - it needs to be explicitly enabled.
 See [Applying JavaScript in Prince](prince-input.md#applying-javascript-in-prince).